This “Forbidden” Food Can Save Your Memory

 The latest research suggests your memory has nothing to fear from fat.
 Here’s the story…

-U.S. dietary guidelines advise limiting consumption of saturated fats to no more than ten percent of total calories and to replace them with polyunsaturated fats.
-But scientists from the University of Texas, UC San Francisco, UC Berkeley, Tufts, and colleagues from Canada and Europe are highly critical of this recommendation.
+U.S. dietary guidelines advise limiting consumption of saturated fats to no more than ten percent of total calories, but a growing number of researchers now question whether all saturated fats deserve the same bad reputation — especially those found in whole, minimally processed foods.
+In fact, scientists from the University of Texas, UC San Francisco, UC Berkeley, Tufts, and colleagues from Canada and Europe are highly critical of this recommendation.
+It all started with your heart health...

-The link between saturated fat and cognitive decline was announced more recently, but here too it’s being questioned by scientists at the Queensland Brain Institute (QBI) in Australia.
+The link between saturated fat and cognitive decline was reported more recently, but here, too, it’s being questioned by scientists.
+This time at the Queensland Brain Institute (QBI) in Australia.
 Their work shows that saturated fats, far from being harmful, are key players in forming memories.

 Saturated Fats Increase As Memories Are Formed